First Aid Kit for Pets

 Summer is finally (almost) here and you’ll be out more, doing fun things with your pet.
 The possibility that your pet could get injured increases with the warmer weather.
 I’m sharing a basic First Aid Kit for pets in the event that an accident should happen.

-You’ll need a box to put your emergency supplies in, which will help keep it all together if you need it in a hurray.
+You’ll need a box to put your emergency supplies in, which will help keep it all together if you need it in a hurry.
 Put it where you’ll easily find it — in your home, your car, or both.

 If you are traveling with your pet, bring along the following:

 - Phone numbers for your vet, nearest emergency-veterinary clinic, and a poison-control center or hotline (such as the ASPCA poison-control center, which can be reached at 1-888-426-4435)

 - Your pet’s paperwork, including proof of rabies vaccination, and any other important medical records.

 - Blanket, muzzle, carrier, or leash to secure your pet